 Applegate Wine Trail — From Historic Jacksonville to Grants Pass wander through stunningly scenic wine country on Rt.
 238 choose from among 18 wineries to visit and taste.

 Ashland is a town for chocolate lovers: home of many artisan chocolatiers who distribute via the Internet and Ashland shops, such as Paddington Station and Ashland Food Co-op.
-Early March is when chocolatiers and chocolate lovers all gather for the annual Chocolate Festival held at the Ashland Springs hotel.
+Early March is when chocolatiers and chocolate lovers all gather for the annual Chocolate Festival held at the Ashland Springs Hotel.

 Lillie Belle Farms Chocolate and Rogue Creamery If passing by Central Point on I-5, you should take a small detour for a extraordinary culinary break.
 Just off Hwy 5 on exit 33, is a three-for-one stop, award-winning tasting opportunity: cheese, wine and chocolate.
 The Rogue Creamery, an artisan cheese company dedicated to sustainability, and the art and tradition of making the world’s finest handmade cheese; Lillie Belle Farms an artisan chocolates company creating hand-made confections using time-honored European techniques, but with a true American twist; and then Ledger David wine tasting room.
 Well worth the stop!

 The Ashland Restaurants List includes favorites from the high-end that would rival any big city eatery, to the casual tasty; as well as wholesome “on-the-cheap”.
 There’s an Ashland restaurant for all preferences.
 All the Ashland restaurants, unless other wise noted, are within walking distance of the Chanticleer Inn.
+For the best restaurants in Ashland, this list is a great starting point.

 H = High-end restaurants for those celebratory or special dinners.
 Reservations are almost always required